magento/architecture/design-documents/graph-ql/storefront-api.md

 ### Technical notes

 The main goal is performance.
 Here are some requirements that each new service should follow:
-1. Be lazy: return only requested data
+1. Be lazy: to return only requested data
-1. Be greedy: aggregate requests and execute query only once
+1. Be greedy: to aggregate requests and execute query only once
-1. Be lightweight:  return simple structures
+1. Be lightweight: to return simple structures

 ## Product Search API

+#### Filtration

+1. Only AND filters supported
+1. OR filters are not supported

+If there is a necessity to execute a request with OR filter, it should be re-writen as 2 requests instead.

 #### Sorting

-API support only one field for sorting:
+APIs support only **one** field for sorting:
 1. Sort by relevance in case of full text search
-1. Sort by allowed field (e.g. price, name...) in case of filtration
+1. Sort by specified field (e.g. price, name...) in other case

+* Currently there are no valid scenarios on Magento Storefront where we need to apply sorting by more than one attribute
+* The scenario of Quick Search (sorting by relevance) and then applying additional ordering by price not going to be supported

 #### API Segregation

-Let's discuss the necessity of segregation on 2 API
+Let's consider the necessity of introducing 2 dedicated APIs for Search (full text search) and Filtration of entities data.
+Taking into account that Full Text Search is both filtration and sorting (by relevance) operation, and the limitation on sorting we introduced above, there is no sense to have *getSort()* method for Full Text Search requests (as ordering by relevance is always pre-defined).

 | ProductSearchRequestCriteria         | ProductFilterRequestCriteria |
 | ------------- | ----------------------- |